yoelmatveyev/marthue/INFO.md

 2. :I, :O or both for input and output.
 When combined, the replacement string is printed and the left-side original string is replaced by the input.

 3. :N ("next") for terminating the computation of the current block and going to the next block.
-If combined with a label, it means an unconditional jump.
+If combined with a label, it means a conditional jump (the substring that trigers it is itself the condition).

 4. :R for returning from a function call.
 When used with a label, if attempts to return to the corresponding block, somewhat similar to Lisp's special operator **return-from**.